Namrah-99/DSA-in-JS/data-structures/details/arrays/general.md

 console.log(mostCommon); // 10 (most frequent element)

-// Method 3:
+// Method 2:
-const numbers = [10, 20, 30, 10, 10, 20];
+const numbers1 = [10, 20, 30, 10, 10, 20];

-const frequency = numbers.reduce((acc, num) => {
+const frequency1 = numbers1.reduce((acc, num) => {
   acc[num] = (acc[num] || 0) + 1;
   return acc;
 }, {}); // Initialize accumulator as an empty object

-let mostCommon = null;
+let mostCommon1 = null;
-let maxCount = 0;
+let maxCount1 = 0;
-for (const num in frequency) {
+for (const num in frequency1) {
-  if (frequency[num] > maxCount) {
+  if (frequency1[num] > maxCount1) {
-    mostCommon = num;
+    mostCommon1 = num;
-    maxCount = frequency[num];
+    maxCount1 = frequency1[num];
   }
 }

-console.log(mostCommon); // 10 (most frequent element)
+console.log(mostCommon1); // 10 (most frequent element)
 ```

-Method 2: Object to store frequency and finding the max frequency (same as mode): This approach leverages the same logic as finding the mode.
+Method 1: Object to store frequency and finding the max frequency (same as mode): This approach leverages the same logic as finding the mode.
 The element with the highest frequency in the frequency object is the most common element.

-Method 3: reduce with object creation: Creates an object to store element counts and uses reduce to iterate through the array, updating the object accordingly.
+Method 2: reduce with object creation: Creates an object to store element counts and uses reduce to iterate through the array, updating the object accordingly.
 The element with the highest count in the final object is the most common.

 ### Time Complexity
-#### Method 1: Using the reduce method to find the most common element
+#### Method 1:
-- Time Complexity: O(n^2)
-- Explanation: In this method, for each element in the array, the filter method is used to create a new array containing only elements that are equal to the current element.
-This filter operation has a time complexity of O(n) for each element, resulting in an overall time complexity of O(n^2).

-#### Method 2:
 - Time Complexity: O(n)
 - Explanation: This method uses a single loop to iterate over the array and create a frequency object.
 This loop has a time complexity of O(n).
 The subsequent loop to find the most common element also has a time complexity of O(n) since it iterates over the keys of the frequency object.
 Overall, the time complexity is O(n).

-#### Method 3:
+#### Method 2:
 - Time Complexity: O(n)
 - Explanation: Similar to Method 2, this method uses a single loop to iterate over the array and create a frequency object.
 The subsequent loop to find the most common element also has a time complexity of O(n).
 Overall, the time complexity is O(n).
 </p>